Events

 Date: Tuesday, February 17

-Location: Morgenstern Books & Café, 849 South Auto Mall Road, Bloomington, IN 47401
+Location: Morgenstern Books & Café, Bloomington, IN

 Join us for an evening with author, historian, and public scholar Aaron G. Fountain Jr. to celebrate his latest book, High School Students Unite!: Teen Activism, Education Reform, and FBI Surveillance in Postwar America.
 Aaron will be joined in conversation for this event by IU professor Ellen D. Wu.